flareact/flareact-site/docs/getting-started.md

 These scripts refer to the different stages of developing an application:

 - `dev` - Runs `flareact dev` which kicks off `wrangler dev` and `flareact` in development mode
+- `build` - Runs `flareact build` which kicks creates a production client-side bundle (useful for deploying from CI)
 - `deploy` - Runs `flareact publish` which builds your application and runs `wrangler publish` to deploy it

 Flareact uses the concept of pages.
 A page is a React Component exported from a `.js` file in the `pages` directory.